 After the incident, a small group brought Matthew’s body by boat down the Baram River.
 They passed seven villages where people knew him and cared for him, until they arrived at the village where Matthew taught generations of young people from diverse ethnic and economic backgrounds.
 It seemed the entire village was there to greet the group, all in grief.

+Gabe Wynn, Green Empowerment Regional Director for Asia remembers “As I was sitting by his body on the boat, just before sunset, a flock of four hornbill flew overhead.”
 The hornbill is an iconic symbol to the people of Sarawak.
 The beautiful and protected species is believed to have mythical powers.

 As his family and local community mourn his passing, we mourn with them.
 This is an enormous loss for our long-time partner TONIBUNG, our collaborating partner SAVE RIVERS, our local allies and the global community as a whole.